adithyaiyer1999/transformers/README.md

 ```

 Some parameters to keep in mind :
+0. Replace with your HF token with llama2 access
 1. `dataset_name` and `dataset_config_name` can be modified based on which data you want to train on
 2. VERY IMP : `per_device_train_batch_size` argument actually refers to the *GLOBAL BATCH SIZE*, and not local per device.
 This seems to be a bug in HF training [Link](https://github.com/huggingface/transformers/issues/21444).
 3. Replace `config_name` with the model of your liking